-So I’ve been using the Vandal for well over a month now, with both daily ritual and interstate trips covered.
+They’ve been good enough to send us a Vandal (the larger of the two), which I’ve been using for well over a month now, with both daily ritual and interstate trips covered.
 It’s a great pack, and is holding up well to the abuse.

 The Mission Workshop guys were awesome in sending us this pack, and also in agreeing that we shouldn’t hold back.
 So I want to cover both the highlights, and the areas that I think could be improved.

 As always, this is an honest review of both the good and the not as good.
 We’re just lucky that the pack is mostly good…really good.

 - Capacity: Compact: 1,800 cu.in.
 (29 L); Expanded: 4,000 cu.in.
 (64 L)

 - Weight: 4.4lbs (2 kg)

 Who It Suits